-We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we continue our Phase 2b and Phase 2 open label clinical trials of losmapimod for the treatment of FSHD, continue our Phase 1 clinical trial of FTX-6058 in healthy adult volunteers, prepare for our planned clinical trial of FTX-6058 in patients with SCD, continue research and development and initiate additional clinical trials of, and seek regulatory approval for, these and other product candidates.
+We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we continue our open label extension of our Phase 2b clinical trial and our phase 2 open label clinical trial of losmapimod for the treatment of FSHD, continue our Phase 1 clinical trial of FTX-6058 in healthy adult volunteers, prepare for our planned Phase 1b clinical trial of FTX-6058 in patients with SCD, continue research and development and initiate additional clinical trials of, and seek regulatory approval for, these and other product candidates.
 We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance our preclinical activities and clinical trials.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution.
 Furthermore, we will incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.